 Our team of civil and construction surveyors have completed major construction, infrastructure and development projects across Queensland including FIFO® projects.
 At Magellan Space, we understand we all have a moral obligation to protect the environment in which we work and rely on, leading to a strong environmental practice throughout our work.
 Protecting the earth is protecting our future and inspires us to lead the way in this field.

-At Magellan Space, we cover a diverse range of services including land subdivision and mining exploration to tunnel works and engineering construction.
+At Magellan Space, we cover a diverse range of services including bridges to tunnel works and engineering construction.
 Our survey specialists also cover precise monitoring, digital terrain models and underground services.
-These skills have translated into the completion of some very notable projects across Queensland, including the Student 1 & FV no.1 in Brisbane city, Vue on Broadbeach, Gold Coast and the Oceanside private aged care facility on the Sunshine Coast.
+These skills have translated into the completion of some very notable projects across Queensland, including Gold Coast and Sunshine Coast.
 We take pride in our ability to provide a comprehensive range of services and our team of professionals that make this possible.
-All our professional surveyors are licensed and registered surveyors who have shown excellence in their field and are all legally authorised to perform land or cadastral surveying or work with engineers in identifying any potential design or structural issues.

 Surveying and land surveying is the measurement and mapping of our surroundings.
 By using specialised technology and surveying equipment, Surveyors are able to accurately identify the position of an object either natural or man-made.
 This technology can measure almost anything from the earth to the sky, buildings and even the sea floor.
 Surveyors are often the first people involved for any type of land development, providing information about land boundaries and topography.
 Engineering surveyors are able to review plans to identify any potential structural or design issues.
 Their measurements provide the building blocks for architects to design around the landscape and engineers to plan structures accurately.
 They are essential in the planning and design of projects across a range of industries.